joaomelo/lib-template/README.md

 ## Babel

-We talked about the use of babel.
-When dealing with libraries i think the most simple the better.
-So i use the most standard babel approach.

-confirm the if all packages are really neded migrate to json

-avoid another file integrating ".browserslistrc" and metion the danting decision to  support and link to docs
+Babel is used to compile javascript newest features used in the library code to a code base compatible to the library target environment.

+The temptable uses `@babel/preset-env` that computes the necessary conversion dynamically.
+You can read more about it [here](https://babeljs.io/docs/en/babel-preset-env).

+That will create a clean `babel.config.js` file.
+But `preset-env` depends on a [Browserslist](https://babeljs.io/docs/en/babel-preset-env#browserslist-integration) configuration that will tell babel to which enviroment comppile to.

+That environment information is saved as enviroment query on `.browserslistrc` file.
+That is a very particular decision for each project.
+So I recommended  you check Browserslist [docs](https://github.com/browserslist/browserslist) to make sure the file query is fitted to the project.
+This template use the project defaults, includes nodes and rejects IE.

+# Code Quality

+Linting and testing are important techniques to delivery safe ans useful libraries.
+The template use [ESLint](https://eslint.org/) and [Jest](https://jestjs.io/) for those tasks.

+## Lint Setup

+ESlint is very straightforward to setup.
+We need some packages and a `.eslintrc.js` configurations file.

+This template already contains the configuration file content and additional packages to use ESLint with the [standard](https://github.com/standard/eslint-config-standard) configuration.
+The lint file also have the proper content to integrate Jest.

+## Jest

+I will admit that as time of this writing i struggle to development using a strong test mindset.
+I find myself have difficulty to get out of corners when i need to test async code specially dealing with external calls to services like database or auth systems 😳.

+But we only arrive at someplace if we start walking to its direction 😅.
+That's why Jest is here.

+The package and `jest.config` config files are set to test the libraries files and provide information on code coverage.

 ## .github and .gitignore

 The directory holds the all github action workflows for a project.
 Is this case we have just one.
 It will respond to every git push to the master branch by testing, updating the package version and publish it in npm.

-The intension I wrote a [blog post]() that details the workflow and you can read it to get more insigth on how to use the workflow
+The intension I wrote a [blog post]() that details the workflow and you can read it to get more insight on how to use the workflow

-## Another feature

-Same as last one.

 ## Wrapping up